wistcc/wistcc.github.io/_posts/2018-6-17-things-that-wont-work-using-vue.md

 Now we can see that the element is replaced every time we click the button.

-¿Have you noticed other things that won't work on Vue?
+Have you noticed other things that won't work on Vue?
 Please share in the comments.